Abraham in Islam: In the Quran

+Biography in Islamic scripture

 Youth

 Ibrahim was born in a house of idolaters in the ancient city of Ur of the Chaldees, likely the place called 'Ur' in present-day Iraq, in which case, the idolaters would have been practitioners of the hypothesized Ancient Mesopotamian religion.
 His father Azar was a well-known idol-sculptor that his people worshiped.
 As a young child, Ibrahim used to watch his father sculpting these idols from stones or wood.
 When his father was finished with them, Ibrahim would ask his father why they could not move or respond to any request and then would mock them; therefore, his father would always scold him for not following his ancestors' rituals and mocking their idols.

 Despite his opposition to idolatry, his father Azar would still send Ibrahim to sell his idols in the marketplace.
-Once there, Ibrahim would call out to passersby, "Who will buy my idols?
-They will not help you and they cannot hurt you!
-Who will buy my idols?"
-Then Ibrahim would mock the idols.
-He would take them to the river, push their faces into the water and command them, "Drink!
-Drink!"
-Once again, Ibrahim asked his father, "How can you worship what does not see or hear or do you any good?"
-Azar replied, "Dare you deny the gods of our people?
-Get out of my sight!"
-Ibrahim replied, "May God forgive you.
-No more will I live with you and your idols."
-After this, Ibrahim left his father's home for good.
 During one of the many festivals that would take place in the city, the people would gather in their temple and place offerings of food before their idols.
 Ur's most prominent temple is the Great Ziggurat, which can be seen today.
-Ibrahim would ask them, "What are you worshiping?
+Ibrahim would ask them, "What are you worshipping?
 Do these idols hear when you call them?
 Can they help you or hurt you?"
 The people would reply, "It is the way of our forefathers."
 Ibrahim declared "I am sick of your gods!
 Truly I am their enemy."
-After several years, Ibrahim became a young man.
-He still could not believe that his people were worshipping the statues.
-He laughed whenever he saw them entering the temple, lowering their heads, silently offering the statues the best of their food, crying and asking forgiveness from them.
-He started feeling angry towards his people, who could not realize that these are only stones that could neither benefit nor harm them.